dave2/dave2.github.io/content/post/hexagon-update-2022-10-17/index.md

 The first part of this however is just making roads appear in the game world.
 The generation of roads is a bit pointless if I can't see them.
-Also, needed to do the extensive debugging on road generation I'll also need to see them.
+Also, I expect I'll need to do extensive debugging on road generation and so I'll also need to see them.

 The tileset I'm using[^1] has roads as separate models to be added to the base tiles.
 The models cover all possible exit positions and